 - Make a note of anything important the doctor says.
 For example, you might want to write down any medical terms that are used.

 - If there is anything you do not understand, ask the doctor to explain in simpler language.

-- If you come from a different background or culture from the GP, mention any relevant customs, attitudes or beliefs.
+- If the person comes from a different background or culture from the GP, mention any relevant customs, attitudes or beliefs.
 This can help the GP to decide on appropriate treatment and services.

-- Try not to talk to the doctor over the person's head as though they aren't there.
+- The conversation should always involve the person with dementia.
+It is important not to talk to the doctor over the person's head as though they weren't there.
 If you feel you need to talk to the doctor on your own, make a separate appointment.

 - At the end of the appointment, offer to leave the room so that the person with dementia can speak with the doctor alone.

 - Keep a record of communication with the GP.
 This can be useful for showing other health professionals.

 Can the GP discuss concerns with carers?